Naxus28/js-oop-snake-game/README.md

 ## Getting Started

-Follow these instructions to get a copy of the project up and running on your local machine
+Follow these instructions to get a copy of the project up and running on your local machine.

 ### Prerequisites